wagonorgehelp/WagoNorge-B.Sc-2020-VA-revised/Server-side/Edge Computer/readme.md

 mqttBroker = "192.168.10.150"
 ```

 Push the new changes to the docker-hub by using the push.bat (make sure that docker is running with a builx builder running as well.
-How to do this is covered in the PLS-side setup readme).
+How to do this is covered in the PLS-side setup readme.
 Make sure that your own docker-repository is set up within the push.bat files.

 Use the docker-compose functionality (as used for the Google-cloud installating) to install the changed docker containers.